-The first State of the Bay report was produced in 2006 by Anchor Environmental Consultants (Pty) Ltd. and served to draw together all available information on the health status and trends in a wide range of parameters that provide insights into the health of the Saldanha Bay/Langebaan Lagoon ecosystem.
+The first State of the Bay report was produced in 2006 by Anchor Environmental Consultants (Pty) Ltd and served to draw together all available information on the health status and trends in a wide range of parameters that provide insights into the health of the Saldanha Bay/Langebaan Lagoon ecosystem.
 The 2006 report incorporated information on trends in a full range of physico-chemical indicators including water quality (temperature, oxygen, salinity, nutrients, and pH), sediment quality (particle size, trace metal and hydrocarbon contaminants, TOC and nitrogen) and ecological indicators (chlorophyll a, benthic macrofauna, fish and birds).
 This information was drawn from work commissioned by the SBWQFT as well as a range of other scientific monitoring programmes and studies.
 The 2006 report was presented in two formats - one data rich form that was designed to provide detailed technical information in trends in each of the monitored parameters and the second in an easy to read form that was accessible to all stakeholders.

 The success of the first State of the Bay report and the ever increasing pace of development in and around the Saldanha Bay encouraged the SBWQFT to produce the second Sate of the Bay report in 2008, and then annually from this time onwards.
-This (2015) report is the 9th in the series and provides an update on the health of all monitored parameters in Saldanha Bay, Langebaan Lagoon and Danger Bay in the time since the last State of the Bay assessment (2014), and includes information on trends in all of the parameters reported on in the previous reports (2006, 2008, 2009, 2010, 2011 and 2012, 2014).
+This (2015) report is the 9th in the series and provides an update on the health of all monitored parameters in Saldanha Bay, Langebaan Lagoon and Danger Bay in the time since the last State of the Bay assessment (2014).
+Owing to the fact that the SBWQFT relies on voluntary contributions, and the fact that funds were particularly limited in 2016, some of the components of the State of the Bay monitoring programme, specifically the Rocky

-This annual report also incorporates a number of additional indicators not previously covered by the State of the Bay reports (focusing mostly on activities and discharges that affect the health of the system).
+Intertidal surveys, were been omitted from the 2016 report, while the scope of the sediment quality and soft-bottom macrofauna surveys was restricted to Small Bay and the immediate vicinity of the Iron Ore Terminal.
+Data on water bird numbers in Langebaan Lagoon, normally sourced from the Avian Demography Unity at the University of Cape Town, were also not available for 2016 and have also been omitted from this volume.
+This report does, however, include information on trends in all of the parameters reported on in the previous reports (2006, 2008, 2009, 2010, 2011, 2012, 2013-4, and 2015).
+It also incorporates a number of additional indicators not previously covered by the State of the Bay reports (focussing mostly on activities and discharges that affect the health of the system).
 Readers that are familiar with the State of the Bay report series are encouraged to consult Section 1.3 of this report which highlights new and updated information that has been included in this edition.